The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

       * Maybe add some kind of pedestal effect for building aircraft upon, especially on water.
         * Would need to wait for the current unit to be completed, especially if its a ship.
         * Would also need some visual justification for it while not there, or to maybe comprised of energy effects.
-      * Add a OnDamaged twitch animation.
-So it looks like its in pain.
+      * Add a OnDamaged twitch animation, so it looks like its in pain?
+Maybe a bit sadistic.
       * The Atlantis gets stuck in it.
-IssueDive is used to get it out, but it forgets/ignores its orders at some point.
+IssueDive is used to get it out, but it loses its orders along the way.
       * Small non-air units take forever to leave.
 Maybe use scripts from the Fatboy to quickly move them.
+        * Alternatively, why are you wasting your Gantry making junk?
+      * The current implementation of the 'build mode' switch prevents it from building units from other modes.
-      * Find a way to allow building of things the UI is currently disabling.
-Possibly to have it swap modes briefly.
+        * Possibly to have it swap modes briefly as a work around?
+        * Alternatively, find a UI-only implementation.

 ### Seraphim
 Chappa'ai: Totally-not-a-stargate Experimental Quantum Gateway
   * Requires two to be functional.
 Duh.
   * Still to do:
     * Add a ferry point icon to make transporting things through it easy.
-    * Do a slight rework so that rather than instantly teleporting units that go near it, it tracks them until they have passed the center of it.
+    * Do a slight rework so that rather than instantly teleporting units that go near it, it tracks them until they have passed through the centre of it.
     * Allow projectiles to warp through.

 Experimental Mine? ( *** )